mwaugh0328/EGB/egb_blog.md

 # The EGB BLOG

+**What we did today...2/21**

+We finished up chapter 3.
+And the in class trump exercise.
+[Solutions here](https://github.com/mwaugh0328/EGB/raw/master/materials/week3/egb.trump_m1_solutions.pdf).

+We then talked about economic growth, [looked at gap minder](https://www.gapminder.org/tools/#_chart-type=bubbles), and started to talked accounting for economic growth.

+---

 **Happy Presidents Day**

-We had today off, but I wanted to highligh two things:
+We had today off, but I wanted to highlight two things:

 - First, we are finishing up Chapter 3.
 The solutions to the in class exercises are posted for you to review as you study up on Chapter 3.